AgroDan/hhc2021writeup/docs/obj7.md

 # Printer Exploitation

+The Printer Exploitation challenge can be found [here](https://printer.kringlecastle.com/).

 Accessing the printer gives us access to only one thing: Upload and Download the current printer firmware.

 ![The Printer Interface](img/obj7/img1.png)